ekas13/face_classification/reports/README.md

 > Answer:

 We used Google Compute Engine (GCE) to run our machine learning workloads and support various backend services.
-For our project, we deployed n1-highmem-2 instances with 2 vCPUs and 13GB of RAM for the training and evaluating the models pushed to main immediately with Vertex AI.
+For our project we did two versions of hardware: we deployed n1-highmem-2 instances with 2 vCPUs and 13GB of RAM for the training and evaluating the models pushed to main immediately with Vertex AI.
 For training and API hosting later, we used n1-standard-4 instances with 4 vCPUs, 16GB RAM, and attached NVIDIA T4 GPUs.
 Our Compute Engine VMs were integrated with Cloud Storage for dataset management and Vertex AI for model training.
+The artifact registry kept our created docker files while Vertex AI ran the multiple vm-s.
 ### Question 19

 > **Insert 1-2 images of your GCP bucket, such that we can see what data you have stored in it.**